dfki-ric/docker_image_development/doc/040_Troubleshooting.md

 In case the host is swiching Networks and the DNS server changes, name resolution may fail in your container after switching (e.g. connecting to a new WIFI of en/disabling VPN Connections).

+## Using systemd-resolvd (recommendend)

+In most recent versions of systemd-resolvd you can specify 'DNSStubListenerExtra=172.17.0.1' in /etc/systemd/resolved.conf to start a local server and restart the service `sudo systemctl restart systemd-resolved`

+Proceed with "provide dns setting to docker"

+## Using dnsmasq
-In this case, and if your host uses the "systemd-resolvd" (ubutnu > 18.04) you can set up dnsmasq to provide DNS name resolution on your host for your containers.
+In cases where "systemd-resolvd" does not have the option, you can set up dnsmasq to provide DNS name resolution on your host for your containers.

-## Install dnsmasq

 * sudo apt install dnsmasq
 * add the following content in the /etc/dnsmasq.d/docker.conf file